HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 First of all, what does "music composition help" mean?

-It does not mean that the computer composes music all by itself.
+It does NOT mean that the computer composes music all by itself.

 These tools propose, advise, arrange or add notes, chords, rhythms and help you in your creative work.